 A short summary of our changes:

-Opt out.
 If you have not already opted out of receiving marketing communications from Autonomous Array and would like to, you can do so at any time.

 Who we are